 Skulls 160 by Andy Warhol as Part of his Larger Body of Work

-Andy Warhol’s Skulls series represents the important shift in Warhol’s work, possibly influenced by being critically shot in 1968, an event which profoundly affected his life and art.
-Historically in art, the human skull represented the theme “vanitas” knows as mortality or the shortness of life.
-It suggested that the skull is simply a motif; a part of Warhol’s desire to evoke the human condition.
-Working with assistants thought out his career, Warhol was able to create multiple prints of a similar subject.
-Skulls 160 is an example of that in which its subject resembles other parts in its series.
-The Skulls series vary in print (canvas, linen or paper), color combinations, and the level of individual vibrancy.
+Andy Warhol’s Skulls portfolio represents an important shift in Warhol’s work.
+This shift was possibly influenced by Warhol being critically shot in 1968, an event which profoundly affected his life and art.
+Historically in art, the human skull represents the theme “vanitas,“ known as mortality or the shortness of life.
+Thus, Warhol’s skulls may serve as a motif or a part of Warhol’s desire to evoke the ephemerality of the human condition.
+With the help of assistants, Warhol was able to create multiple prints of the subject, varying in color combinations and the level of individual vibrancy.

 Photo credit: Andy Warhol, Self-Portrait with Skull, 1977, Polaroid Polacolor Type 108, 4 ¼ × 3 ⅜ inches (10.8 × 8.6 cm), The Andy Warhol Museum, Pittsburgh; Founding Collection, Contribution The Andy Warhol Foundation for the Visual Arts, Inc.